ROB ROSE: Who’s more of a fiscal dunce — Hlaudi or SA’s unions?

 Tshabalala’s response: “Seven percent and 8% is not huge for us.
 You can’t push us into poverty, we’re not going to be apologetic.”

-Well, thanks to that sort of short-sightedness financial illiteracy, a whole lot more people may end up in poverty.
+Well, thanks to that sort of short-sighted financial illiteracy, a whole lot more people may end up in poverty.
 But I suppose he won’t be apologetic about that either.

 This is a roundup of the best Covid-19 news from the web, brought to you in today’s FM lockdown newsletter.